-- (i) The institution must provide adequate infrastructural facilities to support the achievement of the student learning outcomes.
-Classrooms, tutorial rooms, meeting rooms, seminar halls, conference halls, faculty rooms, and laboratories must be adequately furnished to provide an environment conducive to learning.
-Modern teaching aids such as digital interactive boards, multimedia projectors etc., should be in place to facilitate the teaching-learning process so that student learning outcomes of the programme can be achieved. - (ii) The laboratories must be equipped with computing resources, equipments, and tools relevant to the programme.
-The equipments of the laboratories should be properly maintained, upgraded and utilised so that the students can attain the student learning outcomes.
+- (i) The institution must provide adequate infrastructural facilities to support the achievement of the programme outcomes.
+Classrooms, tutorial rooms, meeting rooms, seminar halls, conference hall, faculty rooms, and laboratories must be adequately furnished to provide an environment conducive to learning.
+Modern teaching aids such as digital interactive boards, multimedia projectors etc., should be in place to facilitate the teaching-learning process so that programme outcomes of the programme can be achieved. - (ii) The laboratories must be equipped with computing resources, equipments, and tools relevant to the programme.
+The equipments of the laboratories should be properly maintained, upgraded and utilised so that the students can attain the programme outcomes.
 There should be an adequate number of qualified technical supporting staff to provide appropriate guidance for the students for using the equipment, tools, computers, and laboratories.
-The institution must provide scope for the technical staff for their skill-upgrade and professional advancement. - (iii) The institute shall provide the required information for class rooms in the department, faculty rooms in the department, laboratories in the department to meet the curriculum requirements as well as the POs, and technical manpower in the department as per the format given in the SAR.
-However, it shall provide the information in a suitable format wherever necessary in case the format is not provided in the SAR.
+The institution must provide scope for the professional advancement of the technical staff, and to upgrade their skills. - (iii) The institute shall provide the required information for class rooms in the department, faculty rooms in the department, laboratories in the department to meet the curriculum requirements as well as the POs, and technical manpower in the department as per the format given in the SAR.
+However, it shall provide the information in a suitable format wherever necessary, in case the format has not been provided in the SAR.